 The maximum exposure to credit risk at the end of the reporting period in respect of the financial assets mentioned above is equivalent to their carrying amount as disclosed in the respective notes to the financial statements.
-The Group holds collateral in the form of cash deposits and other guarantees received from tenants totalling to €296,000 (2018: €150,000) as security for rents and leases due.
+The Group holds collateral in the form of cash deposits and other guarantees received from tenants totalling to €166,000 (2020: €216,000) as security for rents and leases due.

 The Group's and the Company's operations are principally carried out in Malta and their revenues originate from clients based in Malta.
 The Group and Company assess the credit quality of its customers taking into account financial position, past experience and other factors.
-The loss allowances for financial assets are based on assumptions about risk of default and, with effect from 1 February 2018, expected loss rates.
+The loss allowances for financial assets are based on assumptions about risk of default and expected loss rates.
 The Group and Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's and Company's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period.
 The Group presently has a small number of clients as tenants, these mainly relate to companies within the Farsons Group.
 The Group assessed the respective credit risk and concluded that despite this concentration, these tenants are able to honor their contractual commitments.
-No loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Group and Company.
+Loss allowance of €26,000 (2020: €Nil) was present as at year end in respect of trade debtors that were not expected to be recovered.

 The Company's receivables comprise amounts due from subsidiaries which are considered to have low credit risk, and the loss allowance recognised during the period was therefore limited to 12 months expected losses.
 Management consider 'low credit risk' for instruments which have a low risk of default and the issuer has a strong capacity to meet its contractual cash flow obligations in the near term.
-This assessment takes into consideration the financial positon, performance and other factors of the counterparty.
+This assessment takes into consideration the financial position, performance and other factors of the counterparty.
 Management monitors intra-group credit exposures on a regular basis and ensures timely performance of these assets in the context of overall Group liquidity management.
 The Group and Company take cognisance of the related party relationship with these entities and management does not expect any losses from non-performance or default.